-Emotions are an essential part of our life.
-In every generation, humans develop the skills to express the most subtle of emotions and learn to recognise and understand emotions, moods and the thoughts of others.
+Emotions are an essential part of our life and humans develop the skills to express subtle emotions and learn to recognize and understand emotions, moods and thoughts of others.
 They enter into extremely complex social and emotional interactions with other people.
-This course will discuss scientific studies about how social emotional life develops.
+In the course, students will become acquainted with the latest theories and experimental findings related to human socio-emotional development, with an emphasis on biological and neuropsychological models.
 Social emotional development will be studied at four levels.
-Firstly on the genetic level: students will analyse the role of genes in social emotional development through the study of psychopathologies.
-Examples include the syndrome of Rett and Williams, autism and psychopathy.
+Firstly on the genetic level: students will analyze the role of genes in social emotional development through the study of psychopathologies.
 Secondly is the level of brain mechanisms (e.g. the role of structures like the amygdala in the development of social cognition).
-Thirdly is the neuropsychological level: How do cognitive functions (as represented in a theory of mind) and emotional expressions (like blushing) develop and how is their development mediated by brain structures?
-Lastly, is the level of evolutionary psychology: Why have specific developmental patterns been selected during the course of evolution?
+Thirdly is the neuropsychological level: How do cognitive functions (as represented in a theory of mind) and emotional expressions develop and how is their development mediated by brain structures?
 Since social emotional development is not only of theoretical interest, the course also deals with practical implications of theories about social emotional development.

 - Gain insight into different cognitive/neurobiological theories central to typical life-span socio-emotional development